TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 ## Final Remarks

 I'm sure the chal is called Vitamin C++ because it's designed to make us (mentally) stronger.
-Every time you trie harder, you strengthen a neuron.
+Every time you trie harder, you lose a brain cell but strengthen a neuron.
 Indeed, we covered quite a lot of concepts today:

-- Language Features: structured bindings, for-range loops, const-ref.
+- Language Features: `auto`, structured bindings, for-range loops, const-ref.
 - Library Features: iterators, unordered map.
 - Unordered map is preferred for performance in lookup.
-- Scoping affects position of constructors/destructors.
+- Scoping (and lvalue-rvalueness) affects position of constructors/destructors.
 (Very good takeaway for C++ reversing.)
 - Ghidra is pretty powerful.
 - C++ is fun.

-There was lots of tuning was involved; but the various tricks employed above netted us a first blood, so I can't complain.
+Lots of tuning was involved; but the various tricks employed above netted us a first blood, so I can't complain.
 Despite a couple lines of janky const-uncorrect code, it was a nice challenge.

 {% image "assets/where-mah-const-correctness.jpg", "w-60", "Hello?!
 Const-correctness?
 Ever heard of it?" %}

-Also, who doesn't like a good hidden pun?
+Also, who doesn't like a good pun hidden in a challenge?

 {% image "assets/nice-trie-graph.jpg", "w-60", "An error message saying 'nice trie(graph)' embedded in the sanity checker." %}